osuagwu/laradmin/packages/bethelchika/laradmin/docs/install.md

 User login and registration are handled normally by Laravel controllers and views, unless when using social login which is handled by Laradmin.

 #### Password policy
-Laradmin config include `rules.password` which allows you to set password rules what can conveniently be used site-wide.
+Laradmin config include `rules.password` which allows you to set password rules that can conveniently be used site-wide.
 The rules set in this config will automatically be used by laradmin when setting/resetting a password.
 To make sure that the same password rule is used site-wide, make sure that this rule is used in the Laravel's App\Http\Controllers\Auth\RegisterController and App\Http\Controllers\Auth\ResetPasswordController.
 For the former you can just modify the `validation()` method and for the latter you should override the  `rules()` method provided through a trait.
+The validation messages should be set in your Laravel validation.php lang file using the 'custom' key as described in Laravel docs.

 ## Modifications of Controllers
 You could override a route of interest by redeclaring the route yourself in your main application, then provide your own controller which could be a modified copy of the original from Laradmin.
 You can of course modify or replace the views.